THeK3nger/calendar-generator/README.md

     git clone https://github.com/THeK3nger/calendar-generator.git

 Then, build it!
+Build system is based on [Webpack.js][2].

-    npm install && tsc
+    npm install && npm run build

-You will find everything in the `build` folder, ready to be deployed.
+You will find everything in the `dist` folder, ready to be deployed.
+You can also start a local web-server with:

+    npm start

 ## Known Issues